Princess Aiko’s Entry into the Workforce Sparks Battle Over Solo Public Duties | FRIDAY DIGITAL

 On March 26, Aiko shows a big smile at Kintetsu Toba Station.
 She wore a white dress that day.

-Six days later, on April 1, Aiko showed her first smile at the entrance to the headquarters of the Japanese Red Cross Society.
+Six days later, on April 1st, Princess Aiko showed a charming smile at the entrance of the Japanese Red Cross Society’s headquarters.

-Dressed in a navy blue suit, Princess Aiko expressed her ambitions to the press upon joining the JRC.
-This is the first time in history that a child of the Emperor’s family has held a clerical position in the private sector.
-Her unpretentious personality has made her rapidly popular among the public.
+Dressed in a navy suit, Princess Aiko expressed her aspirations to the press upon joining the Japanese Red Cross.
+It marks the first time in history that a member of the Imperial Family has taken up a civilian office job.
+Her down-to-earth personality has garnered a surge in popularity among the public.

-It has been customary for female members of the Imperial Family to attend their first official duties in their teens.
-However, Princess Aiko has not yet performed her first official duties alone.
+Traditionally, female members of the Imperial Family undertake their first solo public engagement in their teens.
+However, Princess Aiko has yet to conduct one independently.

-Unpublished cuts from this issue of FRIDAY The “battle” over Princess Aiko’s solo official duties has begun.
+Unpublished cuts from this issue of the magazine: A battle has begun over Aiko’s solo official duties now that she has entered the workforce.

 From the April 19, 2024 issue of FRIDAY